-- 6. The SHA should modify the speed limit east bound on Olney-Sandy Spring Road, beginning immediately after Spartan Road, to be 35mph, providing for a safe incremental speed approaching the current 40mph section of Olney-Sandy Spring Road east of Prince Philip Drive. - 7.
+- 6. The SHA should modify the speed limit eastbound on Olney-Sandy Spring Road, beginning immediately after Spartan Road, to be 35mph, providing for a safe incremental speed approaching the current 40mph section of Olney-Sandy Spring Road east of Prince Philip Drive. - 7.
+The SHA should modify the speed limit westbound on Olney-Sandy Spring Road, east of Prince Phillip Drive and immediately before Spartan Road, to be 35 mph, providing for a safe increment speed between the existing 40 mph roadway east of Prince Phillip Drive and the 30 mph area in the core Olney commercial center. - 8.
 The Task Force Recommends that SHA return the 40 mph to 30 mph changeover point on Olney-Laytonsville Rd (Route 108, near the Post Office) to Homeland Drive for both east and westbound traffic.
 Moving the 40 mph point back to Homeland Drive returns the Olney-Laytonsville Road speed limit back to what it was in 2009, while maintaining the current 30 mph speed limit before the Olney Library and through the Olney core commercial center.

-- 8. The SHA should modify the speed limit on Georgia Avenue between King William Drive and Sandy Spring Bank to be 35mph, providing for a safe incremental speed between the existing 40mph roadway south of King William Drive and the 30mph area in the core Olney commercial center. - 9.
+- 9. The SHA should modify the speed limit on Georgia Avenue between King William Drive and Sandy Spring Bank to be 35mph, providing for a safe incremental speed between the existing 40mph roadway south of King William Drive and the 30mph area in the core Olney commercial center. - 10.
 Montgomery County should take steps to have a plebiscite determine the future direction of the Safe Speed Program.